 Similarly, a mentor in your industry can help you with your upskilling and help you choose your adult learning courses.
 A mentor is someone who has been where you’ve been, had more experience than you, and can help guide you.
 With a mentor, you get an ongoing relationship and support.

-How to choose what to learn
+How to Choose What to Learn?

 As we discussed above, working out your career goals is a great place to start figuring out which adult education courses you want to take.
 But if you’re not too sure what direction you want to take in your career, doing a few different courses can help.
 This way you’ll get a taste of different things before you work out your long-term goals.

 Another way of working out what you want to learn is by doing some research.
-There are many resources online what can help you choose what to learn.
+There are many resources online that can help you choose what to learn.
 For example, this article explains the differences between certificate vs diploma vs degree, helping you work out which qualification level is right for you.

 It’s also important to read broadly in your industry to get ideas.
 In your readings, you might come across new skills or technologies that would really help you in your job and your career.
-Also, spend time on for websites, online platforms and groups that relate to your industry, for example, through LinkedIn.
+Also, spend time on websites, online platforms, and groups that relate to your industry, for example, through LinkedIn.
 By sharing knowledge in this way, you’ll come up with upskilling ideas.